sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 Here’s a struct that originally has four fields.
 We change it by embedding two other structs in it.
 The rules of embedding say that the fields B, C and D are promoted and can be selected just like A, with dot notation.
 So it seems like what we’ve done is backwards-compatible.

-But the promotion rule doesn’t apply to struct literals.
+But the promotion rule doesn't apply to struct literals.
 To write a struct literal for S that mentions field B, we would have to explicitly write the name “embed1”.
 So the last line of client code compiles with the old package but not with the new one.
 Our change is _not_ backwards-compatible.

-In fact, there’s no way for client code to fully initialize a value of S, because you can’t write “embed1” or “embed2” outside the package—they’re unexported.
+In fact, there's no way for client code to fully initialize a value of S, because you can’t write “embed1” or “embed2” outside the package—they’re unexported.
 The only field a client can set in a struct literal is the field A. In general, you can only write top-level fields in a struct literal: fields that are defined directly in the struct, not in an embedded struct.

 Continuing our exploration of embedding, here we start where we left off in the previous slide, with a struct that embeds a couple of unexported structs.
 Using dot notation, you can access any of the fields A, B, C or D. But all you can do with a struct literal is initialize field A.